naomidodd799-beep/cs104-project1-template/README.md

 ## Overview
 > This quiz is to test the knowledge of gaming and technology use of the user.
-> The user will answer five multiple choice questiones.
+> The user will answer five multiple choice questions.
 Each answer would be stored in a variable and checked using conditional statments.
 > Correct answers will be increase the users score.
 At the end of the quiz the user total score will determine the final message they received.

 ## Sample Questions and Responses